The tripartite model of attitude, also known as the ABC model, breaks attitudes down to their three components.

-- Affect – how we feel about something.
+- Affective Attitude – how we feel about something.

-- Behavior – what we do about something.
+- Behavioral Attitude – what we do about something.

-- Cognition – how we think about something.
+- Cognitive Attitude – how we think about something.

 The ABC model of attitude can be used by marketers to find out why someone would want to buy a product (and better package it!) as well as psychologists to help people self-reflect on their own behaviors.